belapferreira/dhis2-dashboard/README.md

 5) I've created a *hook* called `useDashaboards` using the *Context API* to avoid *prop drilling*, organize and centralize data and functions.

+6) Tailwind CSS was chosen because with it, we can use pre-built CSS classes for styling, which saves time and effort of writing custom CSS from scratch.

-6) And finally, for the application deploy, I've picked the Vercel platform because I find it simple to use and also they are able to generate a preview version of the app for each commit done.
+7) And finally, for the application deploy, I've picked the Vercel platform because I find it simple to use and also they are able to generate a preview version of the app for each commit done.

 > [!NOTE]
 > I tried to use the **DHIS2 UI Library** to develop the components, but I had issues to deploy the solution, so I redid the components using HTML elements with Tailwind CSS and other librarys.